st-one-io/node-red-contrib-s7/README.md

 # node-red-contrib-s7
 A Node-RED node to interact with Siemens S7 PLCs.
-Based on the awesome work of [plcpeople/nodes7](https://github.com/plcpeople/nodeS7).

-This node was created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.
+This node was created as part of the [ST-One](https://st-one.io) project.

 ## Install

 You can install this node directly from the "Manage Palette" menu in the Node-RED interface.
-An optional compilation step is only necessary for supporting MPI-USB adapter.

 Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows

         npm install node-red-contrib-s7

 ## Usage